Netgear Extender Red Light Issue – Solved

 Consistence red light always has a prevalent ripple effect on Netgear extenders.
-Either it resembles the decreasing gadget’s performance or losing the connection.
+Either it decreases the gadget’s performance or drops the connection.
 So, it is very imperative to know what are the flaws behind this, to find the simplest possible solution.

 Culprit 1: Inaccurate placement of the Extender

-You must know that extender infested by radio interference or placed in closed cabinet will always be deprived of connecting to router’s signals.
+You must know that extender infested by radio interference or placed in a closed cabinet will always be deprived of connecting to the router’s signals.

 Inevitably, the outdated firmware of the extender upshot the Netgear extender red light lit.
 Same is the scenario if the router’s firmware gets outdated.

 With missing Extender MAC address or wireless adapter MAC address, you can’t get access to the control list of the extender which results in “no connectivity”.